2010s in fashion: Retro and vintage revival

 Two women with blunt bangs wearing vintage-inspired outfits with high-waisted jeans, a peter-pan collar sweater, and retro, 1950s inspired silhouettes in 2013.

 The early 2010's also saw eclectic revivals of earlier decades, especially amongst hipsters.
 Fast fashion retailers such as Topshop, Forever 21, and H&M popularized vintage-inspired styles, replicating elements from the 1950s, and 1980s.
-Neon colors, especially pink, teal, yellow, and magenta, were widely used, often paired with bold graphic prints or animal patterns, especially zebra and leopard.
+Neon colors, especially pink, teal, and orange, were widely used, often paired with bold stripe, chevron, or animal patterns, especially zebra and leopard.
 Metallics, sequins, and lace were also prominent, especially in evening or party attire.
 Mustache motifs referencing curly 19th century styles found ironic popularity as well.

 Peplum tops and dresses, which emphasized the waist with a flared ruffle, were widely worn in casual and formal settings.
 Often paired with pencil skirts or skinny jeans, the peplum echoed mid-20th century tailoring.
 Fitted blazers, often in bright colors such as teal or coral, were similarly popular, reflecting influences from 1980s power dressing.

 Accessories also played a prominent role in the vintage revival.
 Headbands were worn across the forehead in imitation of 1920s styles, or higher on the crown in reference to 1960s mod fashion.
 Chunky jewelry, especially pendants, rings, and necklaces in turquoise, coral, or metallic finishes, appeared in both day and evening wear.
 These chunky pieces echoed 1980s power dressing and 1950s costume jewelry, contributing to the overall look of retro maximalism.

 Soft grunge and alternative iconography

 Woman in 2013 wearing galaxy-print top, leather moto jacket, statement necklace, and riding boots.

 By 2012, elements of alternative fashion, including skull prints, cross motifs, and studs, were widely adopted.
 Associated with the indie sleaze and emerging soft grunge aesthetic, these designs drew loosely from punk, goth, and 1990s grunge styles but were increasingly detached from subcultural roots.

 Staple pieces included oversized or distressed sweaters, oversized flannel shirts worn or tied around the waist, muscle tanks, skater skirts, and high-waisted shorts, frequently styled with combat or Lita boots.
 Ripped, lace, or patterned tights, the infinity scarf, often in a skull design, and layered jewelry were ubiquitous.
 The aesthetic was amplified by platforms like Tumblr, where it was often paired with inverted crosses, ribcage prints, and other gothic motifs.

 Between 2011 and 2013, galaxy prints, space-themed patterns, and geometric graphics also gained popularity, particularly on leggings and dresses.
 These trends reflected the broader diffusion of social media trends into mainstream fashion.

-By 2012, the low-rise silhouette of the early decade began to give way to high-waisted bottoms, such as pants, shorts, skirts, and bathing suits.
+Around this time, the low-rise silhouette of the early decade began to give way to high-waisted bottoms.